Paul Sally

-Paul Joseph Sally, Jr. (January 29, 1933 – December 30, 2013) was a professor of mathematics at the University of Chicago, where he was the director of undergraduate studies for 30 years.
+Paul Joseph Sally Jr. (January 29, 1933 – December 30, 2013) was a professor of mathematics at the University of Chicago, where he was the director of undergraduate studies for 30 years.
 His research areas were p-adic analysis and representation theory.

-He created several programs to improve the preparation of school mathematics teachers, and was seen by many as "a legendary math professor at the University of Chicago."

 Life and education

 Sally was born in the Roslindale neighborhood of Boston, Massachusetts on January 29, 1933.
 He was a star basketball player at Boston College High School.
 He received his BS and MS degrees from Boston College in 1954 and 1956.

-After a short career in Boston area high schools and at Boston College he entered the first class of mathematics graduate students at Brandeis in 1957 and earned his PhD in 1965.
+After a short career in Boston area high schools and at Boston College, he entered the first class of mathematics graduate students at Brandeis in 1957, and earned his PhD in 1965.
 During his graduate career he married Judith D. Sally and had three children in three years.
 David, the oldest, is a Visiting Associate Professor of Business Administration at Tuck School of Business at Dartmouth College, Stephen is a partner at White & Case (previously Ropes & Gray), and Paul, the youngest, is Superintendent at New Trier High School.

 Sally was diagnosed with type 1 diabetes in 1948.
 The condition resulted in his use of an eye patch and two prosthetic legs, which caused him to be widely referred to as "Professor Pirate," and "The Math Pirate" around the University of Chicago campus.
 He was known to detest cell phones in class and destroyed several over the years by inviting students to stomp on them or by throwing them out of a window.